exstalis/exstalis/README.md

 - 👋 Hi, I’m @exstalis
-- I'm a female character
+- I'm a female character with a knack for storytelling
-- 🌱 I’m hoping to be a designer
+- Currently writing a screenplay: A Person On A Day In Life
-- 💞️ I love people who can think and make decisions to identify themselves and what they can do with their life.
-Plus, I am certainly agaisnt slavery!
+- 💞️ checkout my portfolio page for free comments: https://exstalis.space
-- 📫 How to reach me : google me @exstalis and you will find me <3
+- 📫 How to reach me : search for exstalis and you will find me <3

 <!---
 exstalis/exstalis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.